DevMountain/Siri/README.md

 });
 ```

-To test yourself, use Postman to create a GET request to your server.
+To test this yourself, use Postman to create a GET request to your server.
 Make sure it returns the object containing the message.

 ##Step 4: Cleaning Up
 If your Postman request is working, great!
 You'll notice that the Siri client isn't yet working.
 This is because browsers are very careful about data they get from other domains.
 It's an easy place for an attack.
 So we need to add in an extra call that the browser is making so it will allow data to come from our server.